alias454/ansible-splunk-playbook/roles/splunk-search-heads/README.md

 1. Configure the Splunk Search Heads after splunk-base has run
     1. Install authorize.conf (checks for custom roles or uses defaults)
     2. Configure cluster (Multisite or Singlesite)
-    3. TODO: Configure search head clustering (optional)
+    3. Configure search head clustering (optional)

 ### The playbook will configure:
   - search-heads